-Prepare for the Windows Store and simplify your software’s installation experience on Windows 10 by building UWP app packages from your existing InstallShield projects.
+Prepare for the Microsoft Store and simplify your software’s installation experience on Windows 10 by building UWP app packages from your existing InstallShield projects.
 Build both Windows Installer and UWP App Packages to support all of your customers’ desired deployment scenarios.
 Support Nano Server and Windows Server 2016 deployments by building WSA packages from your existing InstallShield projects.

-Develop your installation in modules for easier deployment and maintenance, and then merge the components and dependencies at build time into a single UWP app package for the Windows Store.
+Develop your installation in modules for easier deployment and maintenance, and then merge the components and dependencies at build time into a single UWP app package for the Microsoft Store.
 For direct distribution outside the store, bundle your UWP App Packages and other dependencies together with a Suite/Advanced UI installer.

 Learn more in this eBook.

 PACE Suite is an application packaging tool that you can use to bring your desktop apps to the Universal Windows Platform.

 With PACE Suite, you don't need to prepare special packaging environments or install additional Windows SDK components.
 PACE Suite can build Windows app packages independently in your standard packaging environment under Windows 10 or Windows Server 2016.
 Check out this illustrated example to learn how PACE Suite approaches repackaging an installer to a Windows app package.

 Apart from creating Windows app packages, you can also use PACE Suite to create Windows Installer packages (MSI), patches (MSP), transforms (MST) and App-V packages.
 When it comes to MSI authoring, PACE Suite helps with managing upgrades, permission settings, custom actions, scripts and others.
 You can also publish your applications directly to System Center Configuration Manager.